MarceloSpessoto/MarceloSpessoto.github.io/_posts/2024-08-20-final-submission.md

 ## The proposal

-My application for kworkflow was about self-hosted CI with Jenkins - It was initially desired that kworkflow had its own CI lab for deploying very sophisticated tests that could even involve hardware (thus, requiring a self-hosted environment for more control of testing nodes).
+My GSoC 2024 application for kworkflow was about self-hosted CI with Jenkins - It was initially desired that kworkflow had its own CI lab for deploying very sophisticated tests that could even involve hardware (thus, requiring a self-hosted environment for more control of testing nodes).
 The motivation for testing hardware components for testing waned over time, but the need for independence with its own CI infrastructure persisted among